 A job is a great thing to have when you’re young, but there comes a time when you need a full-on career—a place to use your sweet skills in ways that get noticed.

-At Devmountain we’ve spent nearly a decade launching thousands into roles that often come with fancy things like cool titles, retirement accounts, and break-room table tennis.
+At Devmountain we’ve spent nearly a decade teaching skills that help launch people into roles that can sometimes even come with fancy things like cool titles, retirement accounts, and break-room table tennis.
 (Not to brag.)

-But big freaking deal; can’t roughly 97 million colleges say the same thing?
+But big freaking deal; can’t roughly 97 million schools say the same thing?

-Well, we can prepare people for impressive careers in 16-weeks and don’t have a single career-track program that costs more than $7,900.
+Well, we can help prepare people for impressive careers in 16-weeks and we currently don’t have a program that costs more than $7,900.
 (Scholarships and financing available.)
 And we won’t require you to buy an $800 textbook or read The Canterbury Tales to graduate.

 We have a track record you can rely on with a price you can afford.

 Info accurate as of 10/1/2021.
 Prospective students should verify.

 We all want a better job.
 (Duh.)
 The question is do you have the time, money, and support you’ll need to grow your skills so big they can’t be ignored?

 It’s About Time.
 If you’re a rip-the-bandage-off person, our full-time courses can be completed in 16-weeks.
 If you’re the slow-and-steady type, we have part-time courses that meet evenings and some Saturdays for 24-32 weeks.